nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Examples:

-* `edit-appt pt/1 dr/Dr.Chong at/2021-05-08 09:00 dur/1H 00M t/severe t/fever` Edits the assigned doctor, appointment datetime and duration, and tags, for patient with index 1 to Dr.Chong, starting at 2021-05-08 09:00 for 1h 00m, and severe & fever respectively.
+* `edit-appt 1 pt/1 dr/2` Edits the appointment at index 1 to assign the patient at index 1 and doctor at index 2.

-* `edit-appt pt/2 dr/Dr.Phon t/` Edits the assigned doctor for patient with index 2 to Dr.Phon, and all the tags for the patient is removed.
+* `edit-appt 2 at/2021-05-08 09:00 dur/1H t/severe t/fever` Edits the appointment at index 2 to assign a timeslot at 8 May 2021 9AM for a duration of 1 hour and tag the appointment with severe and fever tags.

 ### Locating appointments by fields : `find-appt`
 [Coming Soon]

-Format: `find [n/PATIENT KEYWORDS] [dr/DOCTOR_KEYWORDS] [d/DATETIME] [p/PHONE] [e/EMAIL] [a/ADDRESS_KEYWORDS] [t/TAG KEYWORDS]`
+Format: `find-appt [n/PATIENT KEYWORDS] [dr/DOCTOR_KEYWORDS] [d/DATETIME] [p/PHONE] [e/EMAIL] [a/ADDRESS_KEYWORDS] [t/TAG KEYWORDS]`

 * At least one of the optional fields must be provided.<br>